-The meal consists of turkey or chicken roast (It’s turkey and stuffing mixed together – and it’s so delicious!), brown butter mashed potatoes with gravy (click here for recipe), cooked creamed celery, sometimes peas and carrots, coleslaw, buns, pies, donuts, cornstarch pudding (click here for a recipe), and canned fruit.
-It’s an amazing meal!!
+Their Amish wedding dinner consists of turkey or chicken roast (It's turkey and stuffing mixed together - and it's so delicious!), brown butter mashed potatoes with gravy, cooked creamed celery (recipe here), sometimes peas and carrots, coleslaw, buns, pies, donuts, cornstarch pudding (click here for a recipe), and fruit salad or canned fruit.
+It's an amazing meal!!

 An afternoon of fellowship at an Amish Wedding

 After the noon meal, everyone just spreads out and visits with one another.
 Youth girls are often found in upstairs bedrooms, with the boys being out in the barn.
 The couple often separates for a while as they hang out with their friends.
 And sometimes you will find a few of the guys and girls intermingle and play some card games.

 Some of the ladies are kept busy all afternoon, preparing food for the evening meal.
 The food will vary for the evening meal, and it's usually a bit lighter than the noon meal.
 However, they still have a lot of food for the evening meal as well.

 Again, the married couples will get served first, then the tables get reset for the youth.
 Before the evening meal, the youth girls all gather in an upstairs bedroom, and the youth guys will single-file into the room and pick a girl to take with him to the table.
 So they all go to the table as couples.
 (They used to pair us up with our cousins to make it less awkward for us.)

 After the youth are finished eating, everyone gathers around and sings German songs till it's time to go home.